FAIRmat-NFDI/nomad-measurements/docs/explanation/levelsofschema.md

 - **Community/Standard Plugins**: Inherit and specialize the base sections and provide generalized versions of common user schemas, making them broadly applicable across the community while still allowing further specialization.

-- **User Schemas**: Inherit and specialize a Community/Standard Plugins, if availbale, or the base sections according to specific requirements.
+- **User Schemas**: Inherit and specialize a Community/Standard Plugins, if available, or the base sections according to specific requirements.

 ## Encouraged Usage